The Maven Meter: Grandview Casino & Hotel

 They have an appealing 7 course seafood set meal for 4 people, priced at only $688 in total, while two 11 course sets run $1998 and $2688 respectively, both designed for groups of 12.

-Kuan I Hin can be found on the 2nd floor in the South Wing and keeps hours from 9:00 am to 3:00 pm and 6:00 pm to 11:00 pm.
-On weekends, lunch gets extended by a half hour to 3:30 pm.
+Kuan I Hin can be found on the 2nd floor in the South Wing and keeps hours from 11:00 am to 3:00 pm and 6:00 pm to 10:00 pm.
+On weekends, they open an hour earlier for lunch at 10:00 am.

 GRANDVIEW HOTEL BARS